How to Monitor an MCP Server

 Once your openstatus.yaml file is ready, use the openstatus CLI to create the monitor:

-openstatus create openstatus.yaml
+openstatus monitors apply --config openstatus.yaml

 This command uploads your configuration, and monitoring will begin immediately.